particle-iot/google-maps-device-locator/README.md

 ### Customizing the event name

-The default event name is **eventLocator**.
+The default event name is **deviceLocator**.
 You can change that in setup using:

 ```
 locator.withEventName("myEventName");